vladimirmukhin/aws-interview-questions/Readme.md

 4. What is AWS Direct Connect?
 What SLA is provided by direct conect AWS Direct Connect?
 5. What HA Options are available for Direct connect?
 6. Explain the difference between AWS WAF, security group and network ACL.
 What tool would you choose?
+7. What options for connecting multiple VPCs are available.
+How do you make a decision about what particular option to choose?

 <h3> Amazon S3 </h3>